christelinda-laureijs/Alto-Recorder-Christmas-Music-Book/README.md

 ## LilyPond

-Each piece is included as its own LilyPond file (*.ly*).
+Each piece is included as its own LilyPond file (*.ly* files in the *Individual-Scores* folder).
 To compile the full book, run the *Alto-Recorder-Christmas-Music-Book.ly* file (one way is to click on the lilypad icon in Frescobaldi).

 P.S.
 If you are not already using it, I highly suggest using [Frescobaldi](https://www.frescobaldi.org), a free, interactive editor for LilyPond!
 It provides you with sheet music previews, a MIDI player so you can hear your score, and coding tools like error checking and a transposing tool.